onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 This is known as polarity protection, and it's the most basic kind of power protection.

-If there's no fuse in the power source line, the diode will actually probably survive just fine.
+If there's no fuse in the power source line, the diode will probably survive just fine.
 A [1N5817 Schottky diode][1n5817] has a maximum reverse voltage of 20 volts, which is about 8 volts more than what we'll get out of our battery pack.

 The fact that it's a Schottky diode means that the forward voltage drop will be low compared to other types of diodes.
 At three amps, the 1N5817 has a forward voltage of 750 millivolts.
-Ohm's Law tells us that resistance in a DC circuit is voltage divided by current.
+Ohm's Law tells us that resistance is voltage divided by current.

 <p class="math">R =
 <span class="fraction">